absolunet/docs-node-ioc/src/docs/02_architecture/02_container/en.md

 However, if you need to use all the rich container features when it comes to instantiation, you can use the `make` method with a concrete instead of an abstract.

-If you have a `SomeService` class that you need to instantiate on the fly, simply make it, it will returns you a `SomeService` instance by following all the resolving steps.
+If you have a `SomeService` class that you need to instantiate on the fly, simply make it, it will return you a `SomeService` instance by following all the resolving steps.

 ```javascript
 app.make(SomeService); // SomeService {}
 ```

-To push it further more, let's say that you have a singleton of the `once` abstract.
+To push it furthermore, let's say that you have a singleton of the `once` abstract.
 Making `once` twice will not create a new instance.
 If you need another one regardless of the binding state, you could do something like `app.make(app.make('once').constructor)`.
 It will create a new instance of the `once` concrete class.